Tokugawa Iemitsu: Shogunal regency (1623–1632)

 In 1623, when Iemitsu was nineteen, Hidetada abdicated the post of shōgun in his favor.
 Hidetada continued to rule as Ōgosho (retired shōgun), but Iemitsu nevertheless assumed a role as formal head of the bakufu bureaucracy.
+He declared in front of the various daimyo, "Unlike my grandfather and father, it was decided from birth that I would become a shogun."
+This is said to be based on the advice of Date Masamune.

 In 1626, shōgun Iemitsu and retired shōgun Hidetada visited Emperor Go-Mizunoo, Empress Masako (Hidetada's daughter and Iemitsu's sister), and Imperial Princess Meishō in Kyoto.
 Shōgun Iemitsu made lavish grants of gold and money to the court nobles and the court itself.
 Yet relations with Go-Mizunoo deteriorated after the Purple Robe Incident (紫衣事件, shi-e jiken), during which the Emperor was accused of having bestowed honorific purple garments to more than ten priests despite an edict which banned them for two years (probably in order to break the bond between the Emperor and religious circles).
 The shogunate intervened, making the bestowing of the garments invalid.
 When Lady Kasuga and Masako broke a taboo by visiting the imperial court as a commoner, Go-Mizunoo abdicated, embarrassed, and Meisho became empress.
 The shōgun was now the uncle of the sitting monarch.

+In 1629, the government banned the practice of kabuki due to samurai fighting over female performers, leading to the practice of wakashu kabuki, in which young boys performed the roles instead.
+This attracted the attention of Iemitsu, who was known for his pederasty.
+In 1652, one year after Iemitsu's death, wakashu kabuki was banned, also due to samurai fighting over the performers; Iemitsu's enjoyment of it helped to postpone its ban until after his death.

 In Kan'ei 9, on the 24th day of the 2nd month (1632), Ōgosho Hidetada died, and Iemitsu could assume real power.
-Worried that his brother Tokugawa Tadanaga might assassinate him, however, he ruled carefully until that brother's death by seppuku in 1633.
+Worried that his brother Tokugawa Tadanaga might assassinate him, however, he ruled carefully until his brother's death by seppuku in 1633.